SitePen/dgrid/doc/components/core-components/OnDemandList-and-OnDemandGrid.md

 initial render).
 The event includes the following properties:

 * `grid`: The Grid (or List) instance responsible for firing the event
-* `results`: The QueryResults returned by the store query

 ### dgrid-error